xthames/swxg/docs/source/examples/index.rst

 Let's parse this dataframe:

  * There are four columns: ``SITE``, ``DATETIME``, ``PRECIP``, and ``TEMP``.
 The ``swxg.SWXGModel`` class expects at least four columns with these names specifically, otherwise it won't know how to format, process, fit, or generate data. **It also requires this order for the columns as well**.
-As of version 0.2.5 the generator will only generate precipitation and temperature, but in the future it may be able to do more.
+The current version of the generator will only generate precipitation and temperature, but in the future it may be able to do more.
  * The ``SITE`` column has type ``str`` and has a unique identifier for each unique site.
 Letters ``X`` through ``Y`` are used here, but full strings can also be used.
  * The ``DATETIME`` column has type ``datetime``.
 This is the standard object output using ``datetime.datetime.strptime(date_string, input_format_code)`` from the ``datetime`` package.
 You must format the date using YYYY-MM-DD (so, hyphens, not forward slashes). `See the datetime documentation for more information <https://docs.python.org/3/library/datetime.html#format-codes>`__.
  * The ``PRECIP`` column has type ``float``, and is reported in units of [m].
 Units must be in metric.